IsidorosTziotis/Second-Order-Optimality-in-Non-ConvexDecentralized-Optimization-via-Perturbed-GradientTracking/README.md

 # Distributed Nonconvex Optimization

 Welcome to the code repo for Distributed Nonconvex Optimization.
-This is the code used to generate all experiments in the paper "Second-Order Optimality in Non-ConvexDecentralized Optimization via Perturbed GradientTracking".
+This is the code used to generate all experiments in the paper "Second-Order Optimality in Non-Convex Decentralized Optimization via Perturbed GradientTracking".

 ## Setup